Stick-slip and convergence of feedback-controlled systems with Coulomb friction: Stiction due to discontinuous Coulomb friction

 It can be seen that neither relative displacement nor its rate will change when the system is sticking, although the integral error grows according to

-It can be noted that if $K_{i}=0$ then the condition \eqref{eq:12}, correspondingly the inequality $|CAx| \leq |CB|$, reduces to $|x_{2}| \leq F_{c}K_{p}^{-1}$, while the sliding mode \eqref{eq:21} reduces to the zero dynamics of the system in stiction (the results we obtained in Section \ref{sec:2:sub:1}).
+Further it can be noted that if $K_{i}=0$ then the condition \eqref{eq:12}, correspondingly the inequality $|CAx| \leq |CB|$, reduces to $|x_{2}| \leq F_{c}K_{p}^{-1}$, while the sliding mode \eqref{eq:21} reduces to the zero dynamics of the system in stiction (cf. with results in Section \ref{sec:2:sub:1}).